arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/energy-management-application-note/content.md

 ```

 The Opta™ will have the main `loop()` to prioritize tasks to communicate with Arduino Cloud and local processes.
 It will have the job of managing profile data and energy distribution control logic with Arduino Cloud instance updates.
 While the `modbus_line()` will focus on handling Modbus RTU protocol-based communication over the RS-485 interface.

+The `modbus_com_monitor()` serves to display all the essential electrical information obtained via 7M.24 energy meter,

 ```arduino
 void loop() {